Akuli/python-tutorial/variables.md

 because many things result in None, and it would be annoying to see None coming up all the time.

-If you want to see a None on the interactive prompt, use print:
+If we want to see a None on the interactive prompt, we can use print:

 ```py
 >>> print(thingy)